avnet-iotconnect/I-CUBE-IoTC-DA16k-PMOD/README.md

 1. Download the [Avnet-IotConnect.I-CUBE-IoTC-DA16k-PMOD.1.0.0.pack](pack_project_dir/Avnet-IotConnect.I-CUBE-IoTC-DA16k-PMOD.1.0.0.pack)
 1. Download and Launch [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html)
 1. Create a **CubeMX** project
-1. In the CubeMX view click on “Manage Software Packs”
+1. In the CubeMX view click on "Install/Remove" in the “Manage Software Installations” section
 1. Click on "From Local ..."
 1. Navigate to and select the .pack file
 1. Accept the license